freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

 What NOT to Do
 --------------

+* DO NOT use online services that are linked to your identity (such as AI chatbots) to look for whistleblowing resources.
 * DO NOT access SecureDrop on your employer's network.
 * DO NOT access SecureDrop using your employer's hardware.
 * DO NOT access SecureDrop on your home internet network.